 DID YOU KNOW?

-Joey Doiron is one of several drivers selected to participate in the “Maine Young Guns” competition this season with the winner getting the opportunity to compete in the NASCAR K&N Pro Series East race at New Hampshire Motor Speedway in September.
+Joey Doiron was named one of 10 drivers selected to participate in the 2012 “Maine Young Guns” competition with Go Green Racing.
+The winning driver will earn the right to participate in the September 22nd NASCAR K&N Pro Series East New Hampshire 100 at New Hampshire Motor Speedway.

 WHAT THEY ARE SAYING